doddahulugappa/MathWebService/README.md

 # MathWebService Rest API using FatAPI

-## This API designed to solve below maths problems
+## This API is designed to solve below maths problems
 - Nth Fibonacci Number
 - Factorial of a given Number
 - Ackermann Function